tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 # ECHOConfig Extension Guidance {#config-extensions}

-Any future information or hints that influence the outer ClientHello should be specified as ECHOConfig extensions.
+Any future information or hints that influence the outer ClientHello SHOULD be specified as ECHOConfig extensions.
 This is primarily because the outer ClientHello exists only in support of ECHO.
 Namely, it is both an envelope for the encrypted inner ClientHello and enabler for authenticated key mismatch signals